pagopa/terraform-azurerm-v3/kubernetes_velero_backup/README.md

 ## How to use it

-This module requires Velero to be installed; check module `kubernetes_cluster` for details on the installation
+This module requires Velero to be installed; check module `kubernetes_cluster_velero` for details on the installation

 ### Variable definition example